At U.N. council, U.S. calls life in North Korea 'living nightmare'

 Monday’s meeting comes after the General Assembly on Friday urged the council to consider referring North Korea to the International Criminal Court for crimes against humanity as alleged in a U.N. inquiry report released in February.

-North Korean diplomats did not participate in the meeting.
+North Korea did not participate in the meeting.
 Pyongyang says the rights criticism is based on lies.
 A North Korean diplomat warned that a decision on how to respond to the Security Council move on Monday, which he blamed on the United States, will come from Pyongyang.

-“We totally reject the decision to bring DPRK (North Korea‘s) human rights record to the U.N.
-Security Council,” North Korean diplomat Kim Song told Reuters.
-“The United States always uses the issue of human rights as a political weapon to bring pressure on our country.”
+In a letter to the council sent on Monday, North Korean Ambassador Ja Song Nam said the council actions were “a politically motivated dangerous attempt to lay a ground for an invasion of the DPRK under the pretext of ‘human rights.'”

+He said it was “the most undisguised manifestation of the hostile policy pursued by the United States against the DPRK.”

-Power cited horrific accounts from defectors who fled North Korean prison camps - accounts Pyongyang has dismissed as fabricated.
+Power cited horrific accounts from defectors who fled North Korean prison camps - accounts Pyongyang dismisses as fabricated.

 “Ahn Myong Chul, a former guard at Prison Camp 22, spoke of guards routinely raping prisoners,” she said.
 “In one case in which a victim became pregnant and gave birth, the former guard reported, prison officials cooked her baby and fed it to their dogs.”

-Power also touched on the hacking of Sony Pictures, which Washington has blamed on North Korea.
+Power also touched on the hacking of Sony Pictures, which Washington blames on North Korea.
 She dismissed as “absurd” North Korea’s calls for a joint investigation of the incident with the United States and threats of retaliation if it refused.

 “It is exactly the kind of behavior we have come to expect from a regime that threatened to take ‘merciless countermeasures’ against the U.S. over a Hollywood comedy, and has no qualms about holding tens of thousands of people in harrowing gulags,” Power said.

-North Korea diplomat Kim Song reiterated that his country has “no relation” to the hacking incident.
+North Korea diplomat Kim Song reiterated that his country has “no relation” to the hacking.

 She urged the council to heed recommendations of the U.N.
 Commission of Inquiry that North Korea be referred to the ICC.